 5. Asset Allocation

 Asset allocation funds specifically let you determine how much risk you’d like to take.
-If in your 20’s and even 30’s you should be choosing aggressive funds.
+If in your 20’s and even 30’s in most cases, choosing aggressive funds makes sense.
 With the idea that over time more aggressive funds are potentially rewarded with higher returns.
 With 20, 30, or even 40 years until you begin withdrawals you can afford to weather the day-to-day volatility of the market.

 Lastly, you may choose to build your own portfolio with individual funds.
 If you build a portfolio using multiple funds be aware that if you don’t rebalance annually, your original portfolios risk parameters will transform over time.
 This is due to the riskier assets tendency to grow or decrease in value faster than less risky assets.
 At a minimum, you’ll want to review your account annually to ensure you’re still comfortable with the allocation and rebalance accordingly.